Electrical Systems

 cold cranking amperage

 CCA.
-A rating of a battery's ability to provide start-up current in cold temperatures.
-Cold cranking amperage is measured at 0°F (-18°C).
+A rating that indicates a battery's ability to provide start-up current in cold temperatures.
+Cold cranking amperage is measured at 0⁰F (-18⁰C).

 compound

-A substance consisting of the atoms of two or more different elements in fixed proportions.
-Compounds can only be broken down by chemical processes.
+A substance consisting of two or more different elements in fixed proportions.
+Compound materials may be used to achieve certain properties in battery electrodes.

 cranking amperage

-CA. A rating used to measure how much start-up current a battery can produce before voltage drops below usable levels.
-Cranking amperage is measured for 30 seconds at 32°F (0°C).
+CA. A rating that indicates how much start-up current a battery can produce before voltage drops below usable levels.
+Cranking amperage is measured for 30 seconds at 32⁰F (0⁰C).

 current

 The flow of electricity.
-Current strength is measured in amperes (A).
+Current strength is measured in amperes (A), or amps.

 cycle

-Completely discharge and fully recharge.
+The process of a battery completely discharging and then fully recharging.
 Cycle life indicates how many times a rechargeable battery can cycle before failing.

 cycle life